Mercury Web Templates

 Frequently Asked Questions

-UF colleges, departments, centers, institutes, offices, and other campus units will be able to use pre-built templates that align with the updated UF brand.
-The templates will be flexible, and each editor can use use/hide modules within the template that are/are not applicable to them.
+UF colleges, departments, centers, institutes, offices, and other campus units can use pre-built templates that align with the updated UF brand.
+These templates are flexible, and each editor can use use/hide modules within the template that are/are not applicable to their websites.

-Templates will be available in multiple formats, so campus units can choose whether to use Terminal Four, WordPress multisite, or HTML to build their website.
+The Mercury theme is available in multiple formats, so campus units can among Terminal Four, WordPress multisite, or HTML to build their websites.

-These templates will be available to colleges, departments, centers, institutes, offices, and other campus units.
-While the use of the templates is not mandated, their implementation is encouraged to protect the integrity of the UF brand.
+The Mercury theme is available to colleges, departments, centers, institutes, offices, and other campus units.
+While the use of the Mercury theme is not mandated, their implementation is encouraged to protect the integrity of the UF brand.

-Note: If the templates are implemented, each party will be responsible for the set-up, content creation / migration, launch, and maintenance of their own website.
+Note: If the Mercury theme is implemented, each party will be responsible for the set-up, content creation / migration, launch, and maintenance of their own website.
+Please see the support options on this page.

-Using the new templates is not required but strongly encouraged to retain brand continuity.
-The templates are also meet current accessibility standards.
+Using the Mercury web theme is not required but strongly encouraged to retain brand continuity.
+The templates within the theme also meet current accessibility standards.

 Colleges or departments that do not use a CMS will still be able to leverage the base tech stack (HTML, CSS, and JS) developed for the project templates.